Home buying season is here.

 Free services for home buyers – In 2019, smart shoppers when selecting a REALTOR® know better than they use to.
 Because of the advent of the internet and self-research, no longer are people choosing to work with someone who is just a friend of a friend.
 Smart companies now do a ton of up-front research and analyze local data to help buyers hire the best agent.

 What questions should I ask – While there are many questions, here are some Transactly favorites to help select the best buyers agent for you: How many homes have you closed in the last 6 months?
 Can you provide me with referrals?
 What is your marketing and/or negotiation strategy?
 Do you work with a team?
+Do you hae a transaction coordinator checklist to help guide us to closing?
 What technologies do you use to improve the client experience?

 Does your agent give you free money? – Seriously.
 This is one of the most missed questions prior to selecting an agent is… Do I qualify for a Buyer Agent Commission Rebate?
 If so, how to do find out who offers this rebate?

 Attend Open Houses & Tour homes – According to National Association of Realtors Research Department, the average home buyer in the US looks at 1 house per week over 10 weeks before making an offer on a home.
 Attend lots of open houses!
 Learn what exactly you’ll love and what you won’t.

 Visit during on and off peak hours – After you find a home you love, it’s time to really analyze the home during in and off peak hours.
 What does the neighborhood feel like at 7am on a Wednesday, what does it sound like at 11:30pm on a Saturday?
 Believe me, you’ll want to know.

 Make a purchase offer – If the home you’re making an offer on seems like it will be a competitive one, you can try to tip the edge in your favor by appealing to the seller’s emotions.
 A hand written personal letter attached with the offer about what the home means to you and your family will go a long way.